Auctions can be an exciting way to sell your NFT. This guide explains the two types of auctions available on OpenSea:

-Let's take a closer look so you can make the best choice to sell your NFT on OpenSea.
+Let's take a closer look so you can make the best choice when selling your NFT using OpenSea.

 Please note, OpenSea doesn't support timed actions on Solana or for ERC-1155 tokens with multiple owners at this time.

 Sell to the highest bidder

-Also known as an English auction, OpenSea will automatically complete this transaction if a Sell to the highest bidder auction finishes above 1 ETH, with OpenSea paying the gas fee in the process.
+Also known as an English auction, OpenSea will automatically complete this transaction if a Sell to highest bidder auction finishes above 1 ETH, with OpenSea paying the gas fee in the process.

 If the auction finishes below 1 ETH, it's up to the seller to accept the highest offer.
 The seller is under no obligation to complete the transaction.

 Making a bid on this kind of action is like making an offer on a fixed-price listing.
 The seller can choose to accept it at any time, but the buyer will need WETH to create a bid.

 Any bids made in the last 10 minutes of an auction will extend each auction by 10 more minutes.
 Popular auctions are often extended by new bids offered in the last 10 minutes.